SOP 10.8 - Gavage Techniques in Small Animals (Rat)

 3. Procedures:

-• Draw the desired amount of liquid compound into the syringe with the gavage needle in place.
+• With the feeding needle in place, draw the desired amount of liquid compound into the syringe.

 • Prior to performing the procedure, measure the distance from the oral cavity to the tip of the xyphoid process.
 This is where the stomach lies.
-Mark this distance on the feeding needle.
-Do not advance the needle further than this point.
+Mark this distance on the feeding needle with the marker.
+Do not advance the needle further than this point to avoid perforation of the stomach.
 When gavaging, the tip of the needle is to be positioned just below the stomach’s cardiac sphincter.

-• With the rat’s head moderately extended in vertical alignment, gently insert the needle into the lateral side of the mouth behind the teeth.
+• With the rat’s head moderately extended in vertical alignment, gently insert the ball of the needle into the lateral side of the mouth, behind the teeth.

 • The rat may exhibit a swallowing reflex at this point.

-• Once the esophagus is reached, gravity should be used to help guide the needle as it slip down into the esophageal tract.
+• Once the esophagus is reached, gravity should be used to help guide the needle as it slips down into the esophageal tract.

 • Forcing the needle can cause damage to the esophageal wall or force the needle into the trachea.
 If the animal is struggling, it may not be inserted properly and should be carefully removed.
 Allow the animal to rest before trying the procedure again.
 No more than three attempts are allowed.

 • Once in position, inject the fluid slowly to prevent it from coming back up into the oral cavity or rupturing the esophagus.
-If the animal starts to cough or choke, stop injecting, remove the needle and allow the animal to recover in its cage.
-Do not attempt again for a minimum of 24 hours.
+If the animal starts to cough or choke, stop injecting (do not attempt again for a minimum of 24 hours).
+Remove the needle and allow the animal to recover in its cage.
+Monitor closely for the next hour, if there is any respiratory distress euthanize the animal (see section 5 below).

 • Once administered, remove the needle gently, following the same angle as insertion.